terraform-docs/terraform-docs/docs/user-guide/configuration.md

 ```

 {{< alert type="info" >}}
-Only `formatter` is required, the rest of the options are optional.
+`formatter` is the only required option.
 {{< /alert >}}

 ## Usage